 The main lap pool has kids’ hours for sightseeing breaks.
 I didn’t have time to do a treatment, but the spa offers 17 treatment rooms and a dizzying array of signature treatments.
 There’s a good reason the Corinthia London’s spa has won a long list of awards.

 The Corinthia offers an exceptional 24-hour fitness center for a city hotel, with the latest equipment and personal trainers who offer their services on request.

 There is a surprising number of dining possibilities given the boutique size of the property.
 A light-filled, dramatic atrium lounge is open all day for tea and snacks, and there’s a buzzy café, an Italian restaurant and their signature gourmet British restaurant, the Northall.
 I can’t forget about the cozy Bassoon bar, where I tried my first-ever bubble gum martini.

 These spaces are special and inviting enough that you’d come to the hotel just for them, even if you weren’t a guest.
 And they are appealing enough that, after a long day of exploring, there is no pressure to go out.

 The service throughout the hotel is attentive but not intrusive.
 The main reception area is always well-staffed with people who can answer essential questions.

 Family-oriented special packages are available at the Corinthia London.
 Rates start at £630 for a family of four.
 Put the Corinthia in your London little black book!

-Best family hotels and things to do in London on Ciao Bambino
+Best family hotels and things to do in London

 Editor’s Note: The Corinthia London offered Ciao Bambino a media rate to review the property for families.
 As always, our opinions are our own.
 Photos by Amie O’Shaughnessy except where noted.